Serial numbers

 Odd serial number order

-Not surprisingly, there are examples of serial numbering whose logic is baffling.
+Not surprisingly, there are examples of serial numbering where logical order fails.

 It appears that some companies, especially early companies, recycled serial numbers.
 For instance, stock certificate #23 might have been sold in 1840 and another #23 was sold out of the same stock certificate series in 1844.
-In many cases, it appears some companies issued new certificates with old serial numbers whenever shares were sold and stock certificate were transferred to new investors.
+It appears some companies issued new certificates with old serial numbers whenever shares were transferred to new investors.

 I have seen some series of stock certificates where number-only serial numbering appeared to ascend in ordinary date order, but with occasional prefix or suffix letters thrown in.
 For instance, I might have records of certificates arrayed in date order something like #4, #7, #8, #10, #A3, #14, #A9.
-What did the "A"s mean?
-Were they recycled numbers?
-Were they issued in different places?
-Were they special in some way?
+It is often unclear what the "A"s meant.
+The might have been recycled numbers.
+They might have been issued in different places.
+They might have been special in some way.

 There are also cases where serial numbers are unique but issued out of date order.
 In other words, records might show that #3, #5, and #9 were issued in May, 1850 and #4 in August, 1850.
 Why was #4 issued after #9?
-Perhaps number #4 had been sold but not paid for by some important friend of the company vacationing on Long Island.
+Perhaps number #4 had been sold, but not paid for by an important friend of the company vacationing in Europe.
 Or maybe it was simply a recycled serial number that had been issued and transferred.
 Matters would probably be clearer if all issued serial numbers were known.

 Serial numbers that span denominations

-Companies that used multiple pre-printed denominations on their stock certificates normally had engravers print lagre numbers of <100-share and 100-share denominations and limited numbers of intermediate denominations such as 1-share, 5-share, 10-share, 25-share, and perhaps 50-share certificates.
+Companies that used multiple pre-printed denominations on their stock certificates normally had engravers print large numbers of <100-share and 100-share denominations and fewer certificates of intermediate denominations such as 1-share, 5-share, 10-share, 25-share, and 50-share certificates.
 In general, each denomination had its own set of pre-printed serial numbers, usually with unique prefixes.
 If prefixes were not used, then each denomination normally had its own unique range of serial numbers.

 - 5-share from 2000 to 3999